FASTENERS 101™

 A hammer drill can and usually should be used for drilling into a hard surface like brick or concrete.
 In contrast, an impact driver is used mainly for driving in fasteners like screws and nails.

-No, spade bits are made for wood; using them in sheet metal will ruin the bit and result in an unclean hole.
+No, spade bits are made for wood, using them in sheet metal will ruin the bit and result in an unclean hole.

 A drill is a tool that spins drill bits at high speeds to quickly and efficiently cut holes into different materials.